Are Lawyers Fees Tax Deductible?

 Legal Settlements and Court Awards

 If you successfully pursue a personal injury case and receive a settlement or award, the amount of compensation you recover before legal fees typically must be included as your gross income when filing taxes.
 In other words, attorneys fees are not deductible, and although they will typically take a percentage of your settlement as their contingency fee, for tax purposes, you will be treated as having received 100% of the settlement.
 However, there are unique tax laws related to personal injury awards, and there may be portions that are not taxable.
+Seek experienced Las Vegas personal injury lawyer if you are in the process of your personal injury case.

 Check With an Attorney

-No matter what situation you are in, it is always best to consult your attorney if you are concerned about whether their fees will be tax deductible in your case.
+No matter what situation you are in, it is always best to contact your attorney if you are concerned about whether their fees will be tax deductible in your case.
 You also have the right to ask that your attorney prepare a billing statement that details which fees are deductible and which are not.